Snap-sec/blog/_posts/2022-10-01-Security-Explained-open-redirect.md

 - `$_GET` is a PHP super global variable which is used to access GET based parameters from anywhere in the PHP script, As an example, if you visit a URL `https://snapsec.co?book.php?id=1`.
 The following code allows the book.php to access the URL's GET-based `id`  parameter. `$_GET['id']`.

 The `echo ""` statement is used to echo/print/reflect any values passed within single quotes.
 This data is written in a response sent to the user.
-> So in conclusion, what we understand from this code snippet is that it checks if the GET based parameter `name` is set in the URL.
-If it is set, it prepends "Hello" to the `name` and sends response to the user.
+> So in conclusion, what we understand from this code snippet is that it checks if the GET based parameter `url` is set in the URL.
+If it is set, it redirects user to the value `url` parameter by sending HTTP LOCATION header in the response.

 - The __header()__ function sends a raw HTTP header to a HTTP client which is browser in this case.